kmjnhbgvfc72/Sentinel-AI/README.md

 - ✅ Risk Calculation
 - ✅ AI Decision Making

-Here's a simple example of how this phase turns a raw signal into an alert:
+Here's how a whisper of suspicious activity turns into a confirmed kill order:

 ```mermaid
 flowchart LR